Craig Gardner: After playing

 Gardner had acted as Birmingham City's player-coach during the 2019–20 season under Pep Clotet's management, and took up a permanent position as first-team coach on 1 July.
 The club had announced that Clotet would leave at the end of the season, which had been extended because of the coronavirus pandemic, but after a series of poor results, he left on 8 July.
 Gardner and Steve Spooner finished the season in joint charge, presiding over a draw and three defeats as Birmingham avoided relegation on the final day of the season.

 Gardner initially remained in post after new head coach Aitor Karanka brought in his own staff, but left the club in November to join the coaching staff at Sheffield Wednesday under newly appointed manager Tony Pulis, with whom he had worked at West Bromwich Albion.
 His spell lasted just over a month, as he left the club when Pulis was sacked on 28 December 2020.
 He returned to Birmingham's coaching staff in early January 2021, and was appointed technical director in June.
 After the club was taken over in July 2023, the new chairman expressed the owners' gratitude to Gardner, "without [whose] help we would never have completed this transaction.
 He deserves an enormous amount of credit in helping to shepherd the transaction over the finish line."
 In February 2025, Gardner was promoted to director of football.

+Gardner left his position as Birmingham director of football on 5 June 2026.